 This happened 5 years back around this time.
 I know this for sure as it was around the time I ran my first half marathon.
-I remember being very angry with my Dad then, for he turned off my prospective groom’s family by requesting the wedding expenses to be split equally.
-So turned off were they by this “atrocious” request, that they made it very difficult for our family after that.
+I remember being very angry with my Dad then for he turned off my prospective groom’s family by requesting the wedding expenses to be split equally.
+So turned off were they by this “atrocious” request that they made it very difficult for our family after that.
 So much that we had to call off the already broken wedding.

-Anyway, the point is, right now I am happy with where I am in my life and all that I have built into it.
-I am happier than how I would have been if I had married into the spineless greedy family that I first encountered when my profile hit the arranged marriage market.
-Its an altogether different story that the astrologer had remarked that me and the prospective groom in question is supposed to be a match made in heaven having ticked off all the requirements on paper to be a blissfully wedded couple.
+Anyway, the point is right now I am happy with where I am in my life and all that I have built into it.
+I am happier than how I would have been had I married into the spineless greedy family that I first encountered when my profile hit the arranged marriage market.
+It’s an altogether different story that the astrologer had remarked that me and the prospective groom in question is supposed to be a match made in heaven having ticked off all the requirements on paper to be a blissfully wedded couple.
 He did not know of one small catch, that none of that counts if the requests were made to split the wedding expenses.
 Had my Dad known of that catch earlier he probably would have silently borne all the demands.
 Poor Dad, he believed in equality and felt that’s the least we could ask for given all the hard work that went into making me into who I am.
 I am glad he did what he did for he stood up for what was right and in a way demanded that my education, my career and my family be given their due respect.
 What is wrong with that?

 When a woman is equally educated, makes as much money as (if not more than) the man she is going to get married to, how can it still be OK to demand the woman’s parents to sponsor the entire wedding?
 Even if the woman has not achieved as much as the man in quantifiable terms, isn’t it still unfair to make her parents spend all their savings on her wedding?
-Isn’t she the one who must bear children, go through the pains and anxiety that follows and shoulder willingly or unwillingly the major share in child-rearing?
+Isn’t she the one who must bear children, go through the pains and anxiety that follows, and shoulder willingly or unwillingly the major share in child-rearing?
 Yet, the society has got it all wrong by victimizing women and her parents unnecessarily, right from the day she is born.

 Dear society, just so you know, we women did not get any quota in schools, colleges, hospitals, grocery stores or at workplaces.
 Our families had to support us and work with us every step of the way to get us to where we are today.
 Not surprisingly, to raise a girl child and make her a respectable woman in the society takes a lot of hard work and innumerable sacrifices by everyone in the family – sometimes even more than it would have taken for raising a boy of equal stature.
 As it is nature is unfair on us by making our bodies bear so much pain all the time, atleast the society could make it a tad easier with better ‘rules’ for women and her families, or be more supportive when a progressive person like my Dad speaks up.
 But no, that’s not how it works!
 Even today my Dad has to hear over and over again on how he has made a big mistake by giving me more than the “required education” and letting go of the one rare good match we found!
 Yeah, right!

-Leaving the past and the rambling aside, today I am a well-traveled person, as a consequence of which, I have met so many people from all walks of life, encountered many an eye-opening experience while not in the familiar territories, watched many a kind of love and heartbreak and is equipped enough to differentiate true authenticity from noise!
+Leaving the past and the rambling aside, today I am a well-traveled person, as a consequence of which, I have met so many people from all walks of life, encountered many an eye-opening experience while not in familiar territories, watched many a kind of love and heartbreak and is equipped enough to differentiate true authenticity from noise.
 Better than I used to as a naive 25-year-old at the very least.
 Having lost my prime years and holding on to such strong beliefs may turn off many an entitled man and his family for I may not shut up and watch injustice however small being played out in front of my eyes.
 With my opinions, I could even threaten their strongly held “values” in their household on how an ideal woman should and should not be.
 I might hence end up not getting married the traditional way because of that.
 You know what, I am totally okay with that and would continue to be unapologetic-ally myself, living my life my way.
 If this is what it takes to questioning the age-old norms that are not relevant anymore, then so be it!

-I can see some of my more conservative friends, my uncles and aunties, and other “well-meaning” acquaintances shake their heads in disbelief at me for voicing such strong opinions in a public forum.
+I can see some of my more conservative friends, my uncles and aunties, and other well-meaning acquaintances shake their heads in disbelief seeing me voice such strong opinions in a public forum.
 To them and to others, please don’t get me wrong, I would love to get married AND have children someday but when I do, I will do so in my terms with someone who would lovingly want to share his rest of the life with me, accept me for who I am, and would try his best to get me accepted into his family.
 Until then I will continue to enjoy my travel, invest in myself, in my hobbies, take up new assignments in far-flung geographies and revel in multitude of other things that my single hood allows me to embrace.

 Featured Image Credits: https://unsplash.com/photos/lzdyfKgv6I0